mguid73/MEGPuritz_Lab_Notebook/_posts/2022-12-07-Updated-HSC_DNA_Extraction_Protocol.md

   1. Take samples out of -80 freezer to thaw slowly in ice bucket
   2. Label 1 1.5mL tube for each sample with "Sample # PBS" and 1 1.5mL tube for each sample with "Sample #"
   3. Add 270ul of DI type II water to each of the PBS tubes
-  4. Add 30ul of PBS solution to each of the PBS tubes *Above 2 steps create 300ul of 1X PBS solution*
+  4. Add 30ul of PBS solution to each of the PBS tubes\
+  *Above 2 steps create 300ul of 1X PBS solution*
   5. Add 300ul of DNA/RNA shield to each of the 1.5mL tubes labeled with "Sample #"
-  6. Prepare scalpel handle and forceps by cleaning with 10% bleach solution, DI II water, and 70% ethanol solution *From this step forward this cleaning process will simply be referred to as "cleaning protocol"*
+  6. Prepare scalpel handle and forceps by cleaning with 10% bleach solution, DI II water, and 70% ethanol solution\
+  *From this step forward this cleaning process will simply be referred to as "cleaning protocol"*
-  7. Place new piece of tinfoil on benchtop and put new scalpel blade on handle
+  7. Place new piece of tinfoil on benchtop and put new scalpel blade on handle (new foil and blade for each sample)
-  8. Remove first sample from tube
+  8. Remove sample from tube
   9. Carefully cut a small piece of tissue away from exoskeleton
   10. Finely chop piece of tissue into thin transparent layer
   11. Place pea sized amount of tissue into tube labeled with corresponding sample number and "PBS"
   12. Place remainder of tissue back into original collection tube
   13. Place remainder of sample back in -80 freezer
   14. Let sample soak for 5-10 minutes while prepping other samples
-  15. Remove used scalpel blade from handle
+  15. Remove used scalpel blade from handle and discard in sharps
   16. Repeat steps 6 through 15 for remaining samples
   17. After soaking, move each sample to corresponding tube of DNA/RNA shield
   18. Get proteinase K from -20 freezer and put in ice bucket - currently open tube lives in box with samples that have been processed